danielgafni/website/www/content/projects/raifhack-siamese-tabnet.md

 ![raifnet](https://github.com/danielgafni/RAIFHACK/blob/master/siamese_tabnet.png?raw=true)

-This method was not used in our final submission {{ spoiler(text="took too long to tune hparams 🤪") }} --- which did win the competition --- but received the "most loved solution" award.
+This method was not used in our [final submission](https://github.com/gleberof/Raifhack-DS-2021) {{ spoiler(text="it took too long to tune hparams for an ideal score 🤪") }} --- which did win the competition --- but received the "most loved solution" award.